Skip to Content

 This page contains information on the following aspects of the academic promotion round:

-Step-by-step instructions for completing the online Academic Promotions application can be viewed below:
+Step-by-step instructions for completing the online Academic Promotions application are being finalised and will be available here in early June.

-Heads of Department/Institute/School (or equivalent) are required to supply a hat addresses the applicant’s merits for promotion.
-You may find the template below a helpful framework for preparing that statement:
+Heads of Department/Institute/School (or equivalent) are required to supply a statement that addresses the applicant’s merits for promotion.
+A template can be found below:

 The assessment statement prepared by the Head of Department/Institute/School (and Dean where applicable), or someone acting in that role, will be made available to all staff through the online system.